brentmaas/HighContrastImaging/README.md

 # HighContrastImaging
-A set of my own implementations of various high contrast imaging techniques.
+A set of implementations of various high contrast imaging techniques.
+If I ever get around to writing those, that is.